shioyama/friendly_id-mobility/README.md

     $ gem install friendly_id-mobility

+Run the Mobility generator and migrate:

+    $ rails generate mobility:install
+    $ rake db:migrate

+Run the FriendlyId generator, without the migration to generate the slugs
+table:

+    $ rails generate friendly_id --skip-migration

+You're ready to go!

 ## Translating Slugs using Mobility

 To translate slugs using Mobility, simply translate the attribute you want to